-C. Salary Schedule B

-All employees hired on or after January 1, 2018, or upon approval by the City Council, whichever is latest, shall be assigned to Salary Schedule B (Addendum B).
+3. Salary Schedule B All employees hired on or after January 1, 2018 shall be assigned to Salary Schedule B.

-- The first step of Salary Schedule B shall be 100% of step 1 of Salary Schedule A for each job classification. - Salary Schedule B shall consist of fourteen (14) salary steps (steps A through N).
-The increase from step A to step B shall be approximately 2.5% with all subsequent steps increasing by approximately 2.5% through step N.
+Salary Schedule B shall consist of ten (10) salary steps (steps 1 through 10).
+The increase from step 1 to step 2 shall be approximately 3.5% with all subsequent steps increasing by approximately 3.5% through step 10.

-12.3 Salary Upon Promotion
+11.2.
+Salary Upon Promotion

 Upon promotion an employee who is receiving either Corporal or Detective pay shall be placed at the step in the new salary range that provides a minimum salary increase of 5% above their regular rate of pay unless such increase exceeds the maximum of the salary range for the new position.
 In that case, the employee will be placed at the top step of the new salary range.
-Upon promotion employees not receiving either Corporal or Detective pay shall be placed at the step in the new salary range that provides a minimum salary increase of 5% above their base compensation unless such increase exceeds the maximum of the salary range for the new position.
+Upon promotion employees not receiving either Corporal or Detective pay shall be placed at a step in the new salary range that provides a minimum salary increase of 5% above their base compensation unless such increase exceeds the maximum of the salary range for the new position.
+In that case, the top step of the new salary range of 5% above their base compensation unless such increase exceeds the maximum of the salary range for the new position.
+In that case, the employee will be placed at the top step of the new position.
 In that case, the employee will be placed at the top step of the new salary range.

-ARTICLE 13.
+ARTICLE 12.
 OVERTIME

 Overtime shall be compensated at the rate of one and one-half (1-1/2) times the employee's regular rate of pay for each hour or one-fourth (1/4) thereof worked.
-Employees may choose to accrue compensatory time in lieu of receiving paid overtime in accordance with the provisions of Article 35, Compensatory Time Off.
+Employees may choose to accrue compensatory time in lieu of receiving paid overtime in accordance with the provisions of Article 34, Compensatory Time Off.
 Compensatory time shall be provided at the same rate as overtime is paid.